Allied occupation of Iceland: Invasion

-The invasion of Iceland was a British military operation conducted by the Royal Navy and Royal Marines during World War II to occupy and deny Iceland to Germany.
+The invasion of Iceland was a British military operation conducted by the Royal Navy and Royal Marines during World War II to occupy Iceland and deny it to Germany.
 At the start of the war, Britain imposed strict export controls on Icelandic goods, preventing profitable shipments to Germany, as part of its naval blockade.
-Britain offered assistance to Iceland, seeking cooperation "as a belligerent and an ally", but Reykjavik declined and reaffirmed its neutrality.
+Britain offered assistance to Iceland, seeking cooperation "as a belligerent and an ally", but Reykjavík declined and reaffirmed its neutrality.
 The German diplomatic presence in Iceland, along with the island's strategic importance, alarmed the British.
-On 9 April 1940, Germany occupied Denmark, whose monarch was still the Icelandic head of state.
+On 9 April 1940, Germany overran Denmark, Iceland's former mother country, whose king was still the Icelandic head of state.
 After failing to persuade the Icelandic government to join the Allies, the British invaded on the morning of 10 May.
-The initial force of 746 British Royal Marines commanded by Colonel Robert Sturges disembarked at the capital Reykjavík.
+The initial force of 746 British Royal Marines, commanded by Colonel Robert Sturges, disembarked at the capital Reykjavík.
 Meeting no resistance, the troops moved quickly to disable communication networks, secure strategic locations, and arrest German citizens.
 Requisitioning local transport, the troops moved to Hvalfjörður, Kaldaðarnes, Sandskeið, and Akranes to secure landing areas against the possibility of a German counterattack.

-On the evening of 10 May, the government of Iceland issued a protest, charging that its neutrality had been flagrantly violated and its independence infringed, noting that compensation would be expected for all damage done.
+On the evening of 10 May, the government of Iceland issued a protest, charging that its neutrality had been "flagrantly violated" and "its independence infringed", and noting that compensation would be expected for all damage done.
 The British promised compensation, favourable business agreements, non-interference in Icelandic affairs, and the withdrawal of all forces at the end of the war.
 Resigning themselves to the situation, the Icelandic authorities provided the invasion force with de facto cooperation, though formally maintaining a policy of neutrality.
 In the following days air defence equipment was deployed in Reykjavík and a detachment of troops sent to Akureyri.
-However, the initial invasion force was ill-equipped, only partially trained and insufficient to the task of occupation and defence of the island.
+The initial invasion force was ill-equipped, only partially trained and insufficient for the occupation and defence of the island.
 On 17 May, 4,000 additional troops of the British Army arrived to relieve the marines.
-In July elements of the 2nd Canadian Division and 3rd Canadian Division were landed.
+In July, elements of the 2nd Canadian Division and 3rd Canadian Division were landed.
 Commonwealth occupation forces eventually totalled 25,000 infantry with support elements from the Royal Air Force, Royal Navy and Royal Canadian Navy.
 One year after the invasion, military forces from the still officially neutral United States were stationed on the island by agreement with the Icelandic government, relieving the bulk of British ground forces.
 U.S. forces grew considerably after the U.S. entered the war on 11 December 1941, reaching up to 30,000 Army (including Air Force personnel) and Navy personnel at any one time.
 The RAF and RCAF continued to operate from two Royal Air Force stations through to the end of the war.